 Tina is dedicated to supporting Aboriginal children to remain safely at home with their family, connected to community and culture.

-Robert Skeen – CEO of Biripi Aboriginal Corporation Medical Centre
+William Henry – CEO of Illawarra Aboriginal Corporation

 Leasa Kelly – Founder Kutanya